What is Institutional Order Flow in Trading? An In-Depth Guide to SMC & ICT Order Flow Trading

 bullish and bearish order flow

-Ideas from Institutional Order Flow
+How ICT Institutional Order Flow Works?

 The bearish candlesticks (pullback) that emerge during a bullish trend just before a break of structure takes place are referred to as bullish order flow.
 The bearish candlesticks indicate a brief pullback, during which smart investors are building up their investments in hopes of further gains.